Water Basics, Challenge 1:

-Your teacher will divide you into teams comprising four to six students to answer questions that will provide the knowledge base that you need to address the challenge.
+Your teacher will divide you into teams comprising four to six students to answer questions about the special properties of water and its ability to sustain life on Earth.
 Use the resources listed under "Multiple Perspectives" to help you find the answers.
 When you have finished, your team will share your answers and ideas with the other students in the class.
 This exercise will help you find out what you already know and identify critical gaps in your knowledge on the topic.

-- What is the role of water in weathering, erosion, transport, and deposition?
+- What is the shape and structure of a water molecule?